Enid, Oklahoma: Basketball

+Enid is currently home to the Enid Outlaws of The Basketball League (TBL), who play at Stride Bank Center.

 The Oklahoma Storm USBL franchise called Enid home.
-Through their eight years in Enid (2000–2007 seasons), they won their division more than once and the USBL Championship in 2002.
+Through their eight years in Enid (2000–2007 seasons), they won their division more than once, and won the USBL Championship in 2002.

 Football

-The Enid High School Plainsmen have won six state football championships (1919, 1942, 1964, 1965, 1966, and 1983).
+The Enid High School Plainsmen have won six state football championships, in 1919, 1942, 1964, 1965, 1966, and 1983.
 They went to the Oklahoma State Championship football game in 2006 and lost to the Jenks Trojans.

 The Phillips University football teams, coached by John Maulbetsch, beat the University of Oklahoma and University of Texas football teams and lost only one game in the 1918 and 1919 seasons.
 When Phillips defeated Texas 10–0 in Austin, Texas, in October 1919, the Longhorns had not lost a game since 1917.

-The newest football team in Enid is the Enid Enforcers, a semiprofessional/minor-league team playing in the Central Football League.
-Their first season of play was in the spring of 2008.
-Made up of players from Enid and the surrounding areas, the team has achieved national ranking status three times, amassing a CFL League Championship in 2012, two Northern Division Championships, and 47 league All-star players, while helping numerous young men gain college athletic scholarships and boasting a 40-13 record in just five years.
+The Enid Enforcers is a semiprofessional/minor-league team which began play in the spring of 2008 in the Central Football League.
+Made up of players from Enid and the surrounding areas, the team has achieved national ranking status three times, amassing a CFL League Championship in 2012, two Northern Division Championships, and 47 league All-Star players, while helping numerous young men gain college athletic scholarships and boasting a 40-13 record in just five years.
+The Enforcers moved to the Premier Amateur Football Association in 2018 due to a league merger.

+The Oklahoma Flying Aces played indoor football in Enid as members of Champions Indoor Football in 2019 and the National Arena League in 2024.

 Education

-As of the 2020 Census, 87% of residents had a high school diploma and 23.3% had a Bachelor's degree or higher.
+In the 2020 Census, 87% of residents had a high school diploma and 23.3% had a bachelor's degree or higher.
 Enid has several institutions of education and is served by seven school districts.
 They include: